 Italy's daily COVID-19 death toll dips, new cases steady

-ROME: Italy recorded 130 new deaths from the COVID-19 epidemic on Friday against 156 the day before, the Civil Protection Agency said, while the daily tally of new cases rose marginally to 652 from 642 on Thursday (May 21).
+ROME: Italy recorded 119 new deaths from the COVID-19 epidemic on Saturday (May 23) against 130 the day before, the Civil Protection Agency said, while the daily tally of new cases rose marginally to 669 from 652 on Friday.

-People registered as currently carrying the illness dipped to 59,322 on Friday from 60,960 the day before.
+People registered as currently carrying the illness dipped to 57,752 on Saturday from 59,322 the day before.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments